tflo/Move-em-All/readme.md

 ## Compatibility

-MEA works flawlessly with Blizzard’s bags, LiteBag, Baganator, very likely also with many other bag addons.
-I briefly tested it (note: before TWW 11.2) with ArkInventory, Baud Bag, Bagnon, and haven’t noticed any issues.
+MEA is fully compatible with Blizzard’s bags/bank and Baganator.

-_Under TWW 11.2 only tested with Blizz UI and Baganator._ Currently, there’s not much point testing with other bag addons because Baganator has made them all obsolete.
+Besides that, account bank detection should also work with BagBrother, EUIStandaloneBags, EllesmereUlBags, and possibly more addons.
+Basic transfers between bag and char bank should work with any bag addon.

 Note: Baganator comes with its own mass-transfer functionality, which is highly configurable (e.g. by category, by search filters).
 So if you use Baganator, I recommend using this for _large_ transfers.
 However, also when using Baganator, MEA is still very handy for instant transfers without typing in a filter string first.